Skip to content

 Embedded Relations

-The real power of ElasticLens: embed your relationships into Elasticsearch and search across everything at once.
+The main event.
+Embed your relationships into Elasticsearch and search across everything at once.

 Diagram

-ElasticLens solves this by flattening everything into a single searchable document at index time.
+ElasticLens flattens everything into a single searchable document at index time.
+Six tables become one query.

 Start with the Index Model and define what gets indexed.
 We’ll build it up step by step.